maratb887-max/WRO-Future-Engineers-2026-ev3/schemes/README.md

 Electromechanical diagrams
 ====

-This directory must contain one or several schematic diagrams in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+This directory includes detailed schematics of the vehicle's hardware in JPEG and PNG formats.
+The diagrams map out all motors and electronic elements, showing exactly how they connect to each other.
+It serves as a complete blueprint of the robot's electromechanical design.